balassal/balassal/README.md

 I have a few project in my repository.
 I created small Java apps to helping me in my accounting work.
 I created apps with Angular and Spring Boot to find a job.
 I found those really good.
 I would also like to get to know the Dotnet stack.
 I have heard and read good things about it.
-Learning svelte is also on my bucket list.
+Learning Svelte is also on my bucket list.
 I really like its simplicity and the fact that it is compiled.